 One of Eisenhower’s primary reasons for focusing on the construction of an Interstate Highway System was for national defense.
 The German autobahn network impressed Eisenhower during World War II as he recalled distinctly how much faster Allied troops moved upon entering German territory.

-Should the US become engaged in a land war on American soil, the existing road networks to transport troops and supplies were woefully inadequate.
+Should the US become engaged in a land war on American soil, the existing transportation networks to move troops and supplies were woefully inadequate.
 The threat of nuclear war during the Cold War also highlighted that the Interstate Highway Act could help create new roadways to evacuate cities in an orderly manner should the need arise.2

 In order to keep up with its Cold War foes the United States also needed to leave behind the inefficiencies bogging down its economy.

 At a 1954 conference with state governors Vice President Richard Nixon stepped in for Eisenhower to deliver a speech on why the United States needed the national Interstate Highway System.

 Nixon cited the inefficiencies of the current highways that led to losses of billions of dollars in traffic jams and the clogging of the nation’s courts with highway-related lawsuits.

 In addition, the existing highways led to an ineffective transport of goods, hampering the economy, and an unacceptably high death and injury toll from automobiles.

 All of these factors were limiting the American economy and the nation’s growth.
 Should the United States wish to keep up with the Soviet Union in the Cold War, such gross inefficiencies needed improvements.

 The Significance of the Interstate Highway Act